-The American Military Museum WILL BE RELOCATING and closed for business on May 23, 2016.
-The suite occupied by the Museum in the Citadel Mall is in scope to be renovated for a "major retailer", effectively forcing us to move.
-We have no immediate plans to re-open for business due to the lack of time afforded us to secure a new home.
+The American Military Museum WAS FORCED TO CLOSE on May 23, 2016.
+The suite occupied by the Museum in the Citadel Mall was compromised to be renovated for a "major retailer", effectively forcing us to move.
+As we have no local or state support, we have no immediate plans to re-open for business due to our inability to secure a new home.
 Many heartfelt thanks for your support over the years, and if you would like to continue to support the Museum, please click on our "Contact Us" links above!
+We DO NOT intend to close forever, rather this is a temporary situation.
+The most unfortunate part is that the collection of incredible military uniforms, equipment, firearms and personal effects are not viewable at this time.
+To learn more about the Musuem, please continue reading below.

 The American Military Museum offers a one-of-a-kind experience in military history!